 8. DEFECTS AND RETURNS OF GOODS

-8.1 Acceptance: Subject to your right to provide a notification under clause 8.3 and your rights at law, you are deemed to accept the Goods as-is by the earlier of:
+You should carefully inspect the Goods immediately once they are delivered.
+Subject to your right to provide a notification under clause 8.3 and your rights at law, you are deemed to accept the Goods as-is by the earlier of:

-8.2 Returns: You should inspect the Goods immediately once they are delivered and may only seek a remedy for the Goods if:
+You should inspect the Goods immediately once they are delivered and may only seek a remedy for the Goods if:

 (a) they do not materially comply with the Order; or